A Syntax for Strictly Associative and Unital $\infty$-Categories: Introduction

 The need to construct and manage such witnesses (also called \textit{weak structure}) can complicate a path-relevant proof, potentially beyond the point of tractability.
 Indeed an explicit proof of the \textit{syllepsis}, an important homotopy from low-dimensional topology which is entirely formed from such path witnesses, was formalized only recently~\cite{sojakova2022syllepsis, StrictUnits}.
 This motivates the search for a syntax that can trivialize witnesses as far as possible, an effort which has been underway in the mathematics community since at least the 1970s.
 An early realization was that in the fully strict case, where all witnesses are trivialized, too much expressivity is lost, with Grothendieck being one of the first to observe this~\cite[page~2]{PursuingStacks}.

 The focus therefore turned to identifying a \textit{semistrict} theory, where as many witnesses as possible are trivialized, while retaining equivalence with the fully weak theory.
-An early contribution by Gray~\cite{Gray1974} yielded a definition of semistrict 3\-category with trivial associators and unitors, leaving only the interchangers nontrivial; later work by Gordon, Power and Street showed that this definition loses no expressibility~\cite{Gordon1995}.
-Simpson conjectured that this could be extended to $n$\-categories~\cite{Simpson1998}, and Street had sketched a possible approach based on iterated enrichment, where a closed monoidal category of semistrict $n$\-categories is defined in each dimension~\cite{Street1995}; however, an analysis by Dolan~\cite{Dolan1996} indicated that the required monoidal closure properties could not be fulfilled.
+An early contribution by Gray~\cite{Gray1974} yielded a definition of semistrict tricategory with trivial associators and unitors, leaving only the interchangers nontrivial; later work by Gordon, Power and Street showed that this definition loses no expressibility~\cite{Gordon1995}.
+Simpson conjectured that ``it suffices to weaken any one of the principal structures involved'' to obtain a definition of semistrict $n$\-category~\cite{Simpson1998}, and Street had sketched a possible approach based on iterated enrichment, where a closed monoidal category of semistrict $n$\-categories is defined in each dimension~\cite{Street1995}.
+However, a subsequent analysis by Dolan~\cite{Dolan1996} indicated that the required monoidal closure properties could not be fulfilled.
+One can see from this episode that even finding a reasonable \emph{definition} of these objects is a non-trivial task.

-\mypara{Contribution.} We present a generalized algebraic theory whose models are $\infty$\-categories with strict associators and unitors, with only the interchanger structure remaining weak.
+\mypara{Contribution.} We define $\infty$\-categories with strict associators and unitors, so that only the interchanger structure remains weak, by describing a type theory whose terms express operations valid in such a structure.
 To our knowledge this is the first such definition to have been presented in the literature.
 In this theory the operations give the compositional structure and coherence laws of the $\infty$\-category, while the equational theory trivializes the associator and unitor structure.
 For example, the equation $(f \circ g) \circ h = f \circ (g \circ h)$ is derivable in our theory.

 Our proposal is implemented as a type theory, and the type checker can apply such equalities automatically, without requiring the user to specify explicit associator witnesses.
 This allows the user to work directly with the semistrict theory, building proofs which neglect associator and unitor witnesses and their higher-dimensional counterparts, with the computer nonetheless able to verify correctness of the resulting terms.
 For example, this would enable the user to directly compose higher paths of type $p \Rightarrow (f \circ g) \circ h$ and $f \circ (g \circ h) \Rightarrow q$, even though it seems they should not be directly composable.